jbexta/AgentPilot/README.md

 _Assistant: "Wallpaper set successfully"_

 ## Notes
-Some features are not yet available in the GUI even though the GUI has the options for them, so while the GUI is working for basic functionality, it is not stable.
+Some features are not yet implemented in the GUI even though the GUI has the options for them, so while the GUI is working for basic functionality, it is not stable.

 Parts of this readme may be outdated or incorrect as the project is still in development.